-Project Objectives (8 points)
+(b) Project Objectives (Maximum Points: 20 points)

-a.
-Provide clear, concrete objectives, which this project aims to achieve, to address the issues in the Problem Statement.
+Provide clear, concrete Project Objectives which this project aims to achieve, to address the issues in the Problem Statement.
 Include how the LEA(s) is using the K12 SWP funds to help meet those objectives.
 Avoid statements of lofty goals (2,500 characters maximum).
-Please include program strategies that: